offensive-packaging/documentation/tcpflow/index.md

     -s: strip non-printable characters (change to '.')
     -J: output json format.
     -D: output in hex (useful to combine with -c or -C)

- Rendering not available because Cairo was not installed.

  expression: tcpdump-like filtering expression